0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   Sealed classes: they can't be inherited.
 They can't define virtual or abstract methods;
 -   Sealed methods: they can't be overiddend in other child classes (assuming the parent uses the virtual or override modifier on the method);

-## Abstract classes
+## Abstract classes and Interfaces

--   Can't be instantiated, can contain abstact methods (signature methods without body, only available in abstract classes.
-They must be implemented in the child classes using override methods).
+-   Abstract classes: can't be instantiated, can contain abstact methods (signature methods without body, only available in abstract classes.
+They must be implemented in the child classes using the override modifier).
 Example:

 ```cs
     abstract class Sorter<T>